atonizzo/seatalk_wifi/README.md

 The advantages of this solution are:

-- Allows older instrumentation using SeaTalk1 to be connected to newer chartplotters using NMEA via WiFI
+- Allows older instrumentation using SeaTalk1 to be connected to newer chartplotters receiving NMEA sentences via WiFI
-- The WiFi link allows the instrumentatio to be installed in out-of-the-way location thus freeing space in the navigation area
+- The WiFi link allows the instrumentation to be installed in out-of-the-way location thus freeing space in the navigation area
 - The board can be installed very close to the data source and does not require laying out data cables to a chart plotter.
 All that is needed is a 12 Volt connection to the battery